How to use a bullet journal key for rapid logging in the bullet journal method!

 The concept of bullet journal keys was created by Ryder Carroll, the Bullet Journal method creator.

 The key to bullet journal rapid logging is the bullet key (pun intended!).
-Rapid Logging is you can capture the information with a lot less content and organize it with bulleted lists.
+Rapid Logging is when you can capture the information with a lot less content and organize it with bulleted lists.

 For rapid logging each bullet journal icon is a visual demonstration to classify an entry into either task, event or notes, and you change the symbol as you get on with your tasks.